What Are The Steps In Building A Commercial Building?

 In the post-construction step, you must complete a project punch list before occupying the building.
 The project punch list consists of a final walk-through to make sure everything is working correctly.
 The project punch list may include changing a light fixture that is not working correctly or incorrect paint coloring.

 Once the final walk-through has been conducted, and you have obtained a certificate of substantial completion.
 You can move furniture into the commercial building and install any equipment that is needed.
+You can even spice up the interior by adding finishes products from ArchiPro.

 Constructing a commercial building will take some time, so be patient in the process and expect the unexpected.